 Tornado drills are practiced in the fall and spring.
-The school bells are activated to begin the drill, and teachers and students proceed to the lower level of the building and get into the recommended safe positions.
+An intercom call throughout the building begins the drill, and teachers and students proceed to the lower level of the building and get into the recommended safe positions.

 Tornado Warnings

 In the event of a tornado warning, the students are brought to the cafeteria and band room.
 They will remain in the shelter of the basement level until an all clear is sounded.
 Parents are discouraged from attempting to enter or leave the school while the warning is in progress.